shadow-robot/.github/pull_request_template.md

 ## Checklist

-Put an x in the boxes that apply.
-Make sure that **ALL** the boxes are checked **BEFORE** the PR is merged.
+If the task is applicable to this pull request (see "Applicability criteria" below), make sure it is completed before checking the corresponding box.
+Otherwise, tick the box right away.
+Make sure that **ALL** boxes are checked **BEFORE** the PR is merged.

-- [ ] Checked that the PR has been reviewed by members of both team alpha and team omega from Shadow Software team.
-- [ ] Manually tested that added code works as intended (if applicable).
+- [ ] Manually tested that added code works as intended.
-- [ ] Added automated tests (if applicable).
+- [ ] Added automated tests.
-- [ ] Added documentation (if applicable).
-- [ ] Tested on real hardware (if applicable).
+- [ ] Tested on real hardware.
+- [ ] Added documentation.

 ## Applicability criteria

 Manual testing: if any functional/runnable code is added

-Automated tests: if a new class is added (Python or C++), interface of that class needs to be unit tested.
+Automated tests: if a new class is added (Python or C++), interface of that class must be unit tested.

+Testing on real hardware: if the changed or added code is used with the real hardware.

 Documentation: For any new feature, explain what it does and how to use it.
 Write the documentation in a relevant space (Github, Confluence, etc.).

-Testing on real hardware: if the changed or added code is used with the real hardware.